LiaoEuan/FD-ARL/README.md

 ## Code Availability

-The source code for this paper is available from the corresponding author upon reasonable request.
+The training logs for all experiments reported in this paper are available in the `/train_logs` directory of this repository.
+The core source code for reproducing our main results will be made publicly available after the peer review process is complete.
+We plan to release the full repository, including all model code and experiment scripts, following the paper's official publication.

 ## Citation